-- (a)(1) statement of facts showing that the party is entitled to relief; - 5 (a)(2) statement of the legal theory on which the claim rests; and - 6 (a)(3) demand for judgment for specified relief.
-Relief in the alternative or of several different types may be demanded. - 8 A party who claims damages but does not plead an amount shall plead that their - 9 damages are such as to qualify for a specified tier defined by Rule 26.
-A party may not - 10 recover more than the maximum damages for a tier. - (b) Defenses; form of denials.
+- (a)(1) statement of facts showing that the party is entitled to relief; - 5 (a)(2) statement of the legal theory on which the claim rests; and - (a)(3) demand for judgment for specified relief.
+Relief in the alternative or of several different types may be demanded.

+A party who claims damages but does not plead an amount shall plead that their damages are such as to qualify for a specified tier defined by Rule 26(c)(3).

+- (b) Defenses; form of denials.
 A party shall state in simple, short and plain terms any defenses to each claim asserted and shall admit or deny the statements in the claim.
 A party without knowledge or information sufficient to form a belief about the truth of a statement shall so state, and this has the effect of a denial.
 Denials shall fairly meet the substance of the statements denied.
 A party may deny all of the statements in a claim by general denial.
 A party may specify the statement or part of a statement that is admitted and deny the rest.
-A party may specify the statement or part of a statement that is denied and admit the rest. - (c) Affirmative defenses.
-An affirmative defense shall contain a simple, short and plain: - (c)(1) statement of facts establishing the affirmative defense; - (c)(2) statement of the legal theory on which the defense rests; and - 23 (c)(3) a demand for relief. - A party shall set forth affirmatively in a responsive pleading accord and satisfaction, - arbitration and award, assumption of risk, contributory negligence, discharge in - bankruptcy, duress, estoppel, failure of consideration, fraud, illegality, injury by fellow - 27 servant, laches, license, payment, release, res judicata, statute of frauds, statute of - 28 limitations, waiver, and any other matter constituting an avoidance or affirmative - 29 defense.
-If a party mistakenly designates a defense as a counterclaim or a counterclaim - 30 as a defense, the court, on terms, may treat the pleadings as if the defense or - 31 counterclaim had been properly designated.
+A party may specify the statement or part of a statement that is denied and admit the rest. - 18 (c) Affirmative defenses.
+An affirmative defense shall contain a simple, short and plain: - (c)(1) statement of facts establishing the affirmative defense; - 21 (c)(2) statement of the legal theory on which the defense rests; and - 22 (c)(3) a demand for relief. - 23 A party shall set forth affirmatively in a responsive pleading accord and satisfaction, - arbitration and award, assumption of risk, contributory negligence, discharge in - bankruptcy, duress, estoppel, failure of consideration, fraud, illegality, injury by fellow - servant, laches, license, payment, release, res judicata, statute of frauds, statute of - 27 limitations, waiver, and any other matter constituting an avoidance or affirmative - 28 defense.
+If a party mistakenly designates a defense as a counterclaim or a counterclaim - as a defense, the court, on terms, may treat the pleadings as if the defense or - 30 counterclaim had been properly designated.